Optical pumping of alkali-metal vapor in the quasi-high-pressure regime: Regimes of buffer gas pressure

 The QHP regime represents an intermediate condition where $\Gamma_{\mathrm{brd}}$ is comparable to the GS hyperfine splitting but significantly larger than that of the ES.
 Figures~\ref{fig1:pumping_schematic}(b) and \ref{fig1:pumping_schematic}(d) illustrate that the absorption profile simplifies to two resolved components associated with the GS multiplets $F=a$ and $b$.
 Unlike the HP limit, where atoms in different multiplets absorb photons at an almost common rate, in the QHP regime, the pumping process becomes more sensitive to the pump laser frequency.
-Furthermore, stronger pump light significantly alters the population distribution between the $=a$ and $b$ levels, which in turn reshapes the absorption behavior and spin polarization—factors critical for subsequent applications.
+Furthermore, stronger pump light significantly alters the population distribution between the $F=a$ and $b$ levels, which in turn reshapes the frequency-selective absorption behavior and spin polarization—--factors critical for subsequent applications.

 While the linear absorption profile in the $\Phi \rightarrow 0$ limit serves as a convenient classification metric, the rich physical phenomena emerging at higher optical intensities are the primary focus of this work.
-We emphasize that the behaviors in the QHP regime cannot be fully described by the simple optical pumping model used in the HP limit.
-Therefore, a key contribution of this paper is the development of a unified theoretical framework capable of treating the continuous transition from the HP limit to the QHP regime.
-The following sections will present this unified approach and analyze the spin evolution in practical scenarios, such as atomic magnetometers, where operation often spans these intermediate pressure conditions.
+We emphasize that the simple optical pumping model used in the HP limit is inadequate to describe the behaviors in the QHP regime.
+The following sections will present a unified theoretical framework capable of treating the QHP regime, and analyze the spin evolution in practical scenarios, such as atomic magnetometers operating in intermediate pressure.